Amazon apologises for error affecting Irish customers

 That resulted in the price jumping to £57.24 at checkout.

-A third would-be customer noted that Echo Bud had a list price of £49.99 but it jumped to £72.99 at the point of payment while a Ring Alarm with a list price of £149 actually cost £202 at check-out.
+A third would-be customer noted Echo Bud had a list price of £49.99, but it jumped to £72.99 at the point of payment, while a Ring Alarm with a list price of £149 cost £202 at checkout.

 This customer said “everything above £19 in price is being marked up by huge per centage for Irish delivery.”

-An Amazon spokeswoman told The Irish Times there was an issue with pricing for Irish customers and said the company was working to address this as a matter of urgency,
+An Amazon spokeswoman told The Irish Times there was an issue with pricing for Irish customers and said the company was working to urgently address this,

 ‘We are aware of an issue where some customers may not have received the full value of a Prime Day deal on some limited items at checkout, if a non-UK delivery address was selected,” she said.